Did People Really Practice Eugenics?

 Scientific Racism The Eugenics of Social Darwinism.

 FACT: At its peak of popularity, eugenics was supported by many prominent people, including Winston Churchill, Margaret Sanger, H. G. Wells, Theodore Roosevelt, Herbert Hoover, George Bernard Shaw, and John Maynard Keynes.
 Even John Rawls’ otherwise beautiful and groundbreaking Original Position thought experiment has been used for the eugenics argument.
 I reiterate that MOST of these people advocated for birth control and sexual education.
+This is even true when Margaret Sanger is preaching to the other Democratic Party faction of the time the KKK.
 See my thoughts on Planned Parenthood here.
-There were many people like Hitler who thought that forced negative eugenics would lead to a positive social outcome.
-It is for this reason that we have to continue to discuss the topic.
+There were many people like Hitler who thought that forced negative eugenics would lead to a positive social outcome, but this isn’t the ideology of most liberals who support positive eugenics.
+There is a reason that we have to continue to discuss the topic, part is because right-wing propagandists use it to smear the left, part is because there is a dark history here which the left and right both need to check.
 We must separate fact from fiction and uphold a strong defense of liberty, personal rights, and non-aggression.